Michael Muller, Werner Geyer, Todd Soule, all of IBM Research, Cambridge MA USA , and John Wafer of IBM, Dublin, Ireland

 Tuesday, March 11, 2014, 6:30 PM to 9 PM

 This is close to the Green Line Lechmere stop and reasonably close to the Red Line Kendall Sq stop.
 Paid parking is available at surface lots nearby and on the street.

-Please register; if you plan to attend.
-It helps us and our hosts figure out logistics.
+Please register.
+It helps us and our hosts plan appropriately.

 - 6:30 – 7:00 Networking over pizza and beverages

 - 8:30 – 9:00 CHI Dessert and more networking!

 Mad*Pow and the HXRefactored Conference are sponsoring CHI Dessert.